alebarp/alebarp.github.io/_pages/about.md

 the form of the equations."
     </p>
   </blockquote>

-To fully leverage the power of probability distributions, we need to stand on the shoulders of the giants that revolutionised mathematics and physics.
-This requires acquiring a deeper understanding of statistical objects that goes (very far) beyond the measure/probability theory, and incorporating the unity of mathematics within statistical education and methodologies.
+To fully leverage the structure of probability distributions in statistical models, and facilitate the transfer of specialised geometric techniques across statistical applications, we need to stand on the shoulders of the giants that revolutionised mathematics and physics.
+This, in my opinion, requires acquiring a deeper understanding of statistical objects that goes (very far) beyond  measure/probability theory, as well as incorporating the unity of mathematics within statistical education and methodologies, by constructing a geometric backbone for statistics via the theory of smooth distributions.

 <blockquote>
     <p> " [...] one of the most essential features of the mathematical world, [...] it is virtually impossible to isolate any of the above